mozilla/fxa/features/FxA-54-connect-another-device-phase-3/README.md

 * Adjust.io's deeplink engine ignores previously seen devices - a new advertising ID is required for each test for the deep link to be followed.
 Instructions for clearing the advertising ID are in each section.
+* Deep links are not yet in the release channel of Firefox for Android, however, they are enabled in Firefox Beta for Android.
+To test with Firefox Beta, open the link in the SMS message with `?release=beta`.

 #### Android